Rock glacier

-Rock glaciers are distinctive geomorphological landforms, consisting either of angular rock debris frozen in interstitial ice, former "true" glaciers overlain by a layer of talus, or something in-between.
+Rock glaciers are distinctive geomorphological landforms that consist either of angular rock debris frozen in interstitial ice, former "true" glaciers overlain by a layer of talus, or something in between.
 Rock glaciers are normally found at high latitudes and/or elevations, and may extend outward and downslope from talus cones, glaciers or terminal moraines of glaciers.
+The early textbook 'Characteristics of Existing Glaciers' refers to the varied, sometimes confusing, names given to these features; 'stone rivers', 'rock flows', 'rock streams' and 'rock glaciers', and includes a map and two photographs of 'rock streams' from the Silverton area of Colorado from the US Geological Surveyors Ernest Howe and W Cross.
+About the same time, Stephen Capps was surveying in the Wrangell Mountains, Alaska and reported similar landforms in the McCarthy area.
+Although a variety of names seemed to have be used in the USGS at this time, it is 'rock glacier' that is now generally used.

-There are two types of rock glaciers: periglacial glaciers (or talus-derived glaciers), and glacial rock glaciers, such as the Timpanogos Glacier in Utah, which are often found where glaciers once existed.
-Possible Martian rock glacier features have been identified by the Mars Orbiter spacecraft.
+There are two models of rock glacier formation and flow: permafrost rock glaciers (sometimes termed talus-derived rock glaciers), and glacial rock glaciers, such as the Timpanogos Glacier [40.3847,-111.6415] in Utah, which may be found where glaciers once existed.
+A rock glacier has formed with rock debris covering a small glacier on Mt.
+St. Helens [46.2074,-122.1838].
+Possible Martian rock glacier features have been identified by the Mars Reconnaissance Orbiter spacecraft.
 A rock glacier, especially if its origin is unclear, can be considered as a discrete debris accumulation.
+Rock avalanches can be misidentified as rock glaciers, or may evolve into them.

 Formation

 The two known factors that must be present in order to create rock glaciers are low ice velocity and permafrost.
 Most glacial rock glaciers are created by the recession of debris covered glaciers.
 Glacial rock glaciers are often found in cirque basins where rocky debris falls off the steep sides and accumulates on ice glaciers.
-As the glaciers shrink, their composition changes as they become increasingly covered with debris.
-Eventually, the glacial ice is replaced by ice cored rocks.
+As glaciers shrink, they become increasingly covered with rock debris.
+Eventually, the glacier ice may be completely covered by the debris, although the ice core continues to flow.

-With the exception of ice-cored rock glaciers, rock glaciers are a periglacial process.
+With the exception of ice-cored rock glaciers, rock glaciers are a periglacial/permafrost process.
 This means that they are a nonglacial landform associated with cold climates, particularly with various aspects of frozen ground.
-Periglacial rock glaciers require permafrost instead of glacial ice in order to form.
+Permafrost rock glaciers require permafrost-derved ice instead of glacial ice in order to form.
 Instead, they are caused by continuous freezing occurring within a talus lobe.
-Periglacial rock glaciers can form from the alternation of rock debris incoming with autumn firn or avalanche snow.
+Permafrost rock glaciers can form from the alternation of rock debris incoming with autumn firn or avalanche snow.

 Nearby cliffs are in many cases a requirement for the formation of rock glaciers, and as such many rock glaciers form in valleys steepened by glacier erosion.
 Rock masses of rock glaciers have been found to make up different rock types depending on the local geology.
 These rock types include andesite, basalt, granite, porphyry, quartzite, and sandstone.